Phileosopher/commonplace/science-life-biochem.md

 6. Genus - further classifications that delineate nuances in families
 7. Species - the final division that demarcates idiosyncrasies between various organisms

 While we've sequenced the genome to measure where various traits are located, we haven't *completely* sequenced it.
-Instead, as of 2023, we still use the "shotgun method", which involves grabbing chunks of gene sequences and using [statistics](math-stat.md) to model the rest.
+Instead, as of 2023, we still use "shotgun sequencing", which involves grabbing chunks of gene sequences and using [statistics](math-stat.md) to model the rest.

 Further reading: